Menu

 Done with a session?
 Delete the worktree and terminal with one click.
 Your git branch stays intact and ready to merge.

-And More...
+And more

-Open sessions in new windows (Project Manager)
+Open sessions in new windows

-Permission mode selector (plan, auto-accept, etc.)
+Permission mode selector

-Previous sessions view with saved prompts
+Previous sessions with saved prompts

-Container-ready with automatic worktree repair
+Container-ready with worktree repair

 1

-Create a Session
+Create a session

 2

-Automatic Isolation
+Automatic isolation

 Lanes creates a hidden Git worktree (.worktrees/fix-login-bug), spawns a dedicated terminal, and launches Claude with your prompt.